Dropping odds – you may have heard the term but you’re unsure what it means and what impact it has on your betting.

 - If possible, avoid placing bets on horse racing markets

-Using these two tips, you should avoid getting caught out by dropping odds in 2020.
+Using these three tips, you should avoid getting caught out by dropping odds movements.

-Whilst certain bettors may want to avoid dropping odds, as you become more experienced, you can start to exploit dropping odds and profit from such movements.
+Whilst certain bettors may want to avoid dropping odds, as you become more experienced, you can start to exploit dropping odds and profit from such movements by utilising effective strategies.

 This might sound risky at first, but when you know what you’re doing it’s very easy to spot the good value bets.
 Any betting strategy aims to get ahead of the bookies and take advantage of valuable odds to maximise your profit.